Iloilo Travel Guide

 Iloilo is also renowned all over the Philippines for its efforts to be sustainable.
-The city is gifted with a lot of open spaces, gardens, and parks that people can go to.
-Iloilo City has also been praised for its efforts to have sustainable urban planning and for maintaining the quality of its air.
-Proof of these efforts is the gorgeous Iloilo River Esplanade, which straddles both sides of the Iloilo River.
+The city is gifted with many open spaces, gardens, and parks that people can go to.
+Iloilo City has also been praised for its efforts to have sustainable urban planning and maintain its air quality.
+The gorgeous Iloilo River Esplanade is proof of these efforts, which straddles both sides of the Iloilo River.

-In this Travel Guide to Iloilo City Blog, we listed some tips on how you can do your own DIY trip to Iloilo.
-We also included Iloilo City Itinerary, Things to do and see, how to get there and more.
+In this Travel Guide to Iloilo City Blog, we listed some tips on how you can make your own DIY trip to Iloilo.
+We also included Iloilo City Itinerary, Things to do and see, how to get there, and more.

 Best Time to Visit Iloilo City

-If you like it when there are a lot of tourists, January is the busiest time in Iloilo City.
+If you like it when there are many tourists, January is the busiest time in Iloilo City.
 This is when the city holds the Dinagyang Festival, one of the most popular tourist events in the Visayas.
 It is a religious festival though many establishments have co-opted it now by holding street parties.

 The Paraw Regatta, held every February, also attracts many people from different parts of the world.
 It is the oldest traditional boat sailing event in Asia, where colorful sailboats dot the Iloilo Strait.